 The steps are as follows and apply to establishment of the initial key or rekeying:

 1. In the case, UE_1 determines it needs to establish a PC5 connection with another UE, UE_1 sends the Direct Communication Request message and this message is received by UE_2.
 In case of rekeying an existing connection with UE_2, UE_1 shall send a Direct Rekeying Request message to UE_2 instead of Direct Communication Request.
-In both cases the Direct Communication Request message or the Direct Rekeying Request message shall include the Key_Est_Info.
+The Direct Communication Request message shall include the Key_Est_Info unless UE_1’s signalling integrity security policy is NOT NEEDED.
+In the former case, the message may include Key_Est_Info.
+The Direct Rekeying Request message shall include Key_Est_Info unless the Null integrity algorithm is currently in use.

 2. This step is optional and may be run multiple times depending on the authentication method used.